 The Dark Side Of The Moon by Pink Floyd (1973)

-From the eerie layering of interview tapes and that heavily sculpted kick drum heartbeat opening the album on Speak To Me, to the rhythmic cash sequence at the start of Money – achieved by painstakingly splicing together Roger Waters’ cash register recordings into a loop 20 feet long, that had to be slung around microphone stands – Dark Side of the Moon continues to remind musicians just how versatile, expressive and illustrative the studio can be.
+From the eerie layering of interview tapes and that heavily sculpted kick drum heartbeat that opens the album on Speak To Me, to the rhythmic cash sequence at the start of Money – achieved by painstakingly splicing together Roger Waters’ cash register recordings into a loop of tape 20 feet long, that had to be slung around microphone stands – Dark Side Of The Moon continues to remind musicians just how versatile, expressive and illustrative the studio can be.

 Reach by Jacky Terrasson (1995)